 Origin group and Host header

-When you change Origin group in the CDN Resource settings the Host header value gets changed automatically to the first origin on the new Origin group list.
+When you change Origin group in the CDN Resource settings the Host header value does not get changed.